-We offer tanks of various sizes for internal use as header or break tanks in rainwater harvesting systems.
+We offer tanks of various sizes for internal use as rainwater header tanks or break tanks in rainwater harvesting systems.
 In either case the tank will receive rainwater pumped from the main storage tank (usually underground), but will also have a second connection from the mains water supply.

 A header tank is simply a tank which gives a gravity feed from high level down to WCs and other outlets at a lower level.
 The pressure from the tank is dependent on the height from the water in the tank to the outlet that it is supplying, so this should be borne in mind.
 Note: a height of 10m will provide 1 bar (or 14.5 psi) of pressure.